"Thankful for life": Stella Damasus recounts blessings as she marks 46th b'day

 "Hez-Quiz Me, Did You Mean 26?"
 Actress Stella Damasus Beams With Smile As She Turns 46

-- She shared a professional photo of herself in a white shirt and a pair of jeans, where she looked as stunning as ever.
+- She shared a simple professional photo of herself in a white shirt and jeans, in which she looked as stunning as ever.

-- The highly revered beautiful mother-of-two in her post caption thanked God for always showing up for her even at tough times.
+- The highly revered, beautiful mother-of-two thanked God for always showing up for her, even at tough times.

-Nigerian actress, Stella Damasus has wowed fans as she shared new pictures online to celebrate her 46th birthday.
-The actress chose to celebrate her new age with a simple professional photo shoot.
+Nigerian actress Stella Damasus has wowed fans by sharing new pictures online to celebrate her 46th birthday.
+The actress celebrated her new age with a simple professional photo shoot.

-In the image, she was seen rocking a white shirt and a pair of jeans.
-Through her caption, she showered praises on God, who has been showing up for her, despite life's curve balls.
+In the image, she is seen rocking a white shirt and jeans.
+In her caption, she praised God, who has shown up for her despite life's curve balls.

 Damasus looked as bright as day in her birthday pictures.
 Her beautiful smile made her pictures look even more radiant.

-The Instagram comment section of the actress, who remembered her first husband last year was serenaded with well wishes and comments from her fans, friends, family and colleagues.
+The Instagram comment section of the actress, who remembered her first husband in 2023, was serenaded with well wishes and comments from her fans, friends, family and colleagues.

-Many have described the movie star who lost her second marriage as beautiful, as well as charismatic.
+Many have described the movie star who lost her second marriage as beautiful and charismatic.

 Read her birthday post here: